Claim Missing Document

 Abstract

-This study investigates the structure and socioeconomic roles of traditional entrepreneurial communities in the Muslim world by comparing them with modern cooperative models.
+This study investigates traditional Muslim entrepreneurial communities by comparing them with modern Western cooperative models.
 Unlike Western cooperatives, which emerged to counter market-induced social disintegration, Muslim communities have sustained themselves through kinship networks, shared values, and voluntary socioeconomic justice.
-These communities exhibit key characteristics aligned with cooperative aims, including family-business integration, mutual financial support, job creation, and community well-being.
-However, contemporary research on these communities is limited and often outdated, in contrast to extensive studies on ethnic entrepreneurship in non-Muslim contexts.
-This study advocates for more exploratory research to understand how Muslim entrepreneurial communities maintain social integration, distributive justice, and Islamic values in their socioeconomic frameworks.
-It proposes research questions on community organization, economic contributions, welfare mechanisms, and modernization impacts, offering a roadmap for future research to inform policies and community development.
-By examining the resilience and adaptability of these communities, this study aims to enhance the understanding of Islamic socioeconomic models and their contemporary relevance.
-These findings highlight the distinctive features of these communities as naturally occurring cooperatives, reflecting their unique cultural, religious, and social contexts.
-This research advances theoretical discussions in Islamic economics, economic sociology, and cooperative studies, while offering insights into fostering economic inclusivity and social cohesion in diverse settings.
+Muslim cooperatives are more organically rooted in local traditions than Western cooperatives.
+The key characteristics of these communities include family-business integration, mutual financial support, job creation, and community well-being, aligning with cooperative aims.
+Despite their benefits, contemporary research on these communities remains limited and often outdated.
+This contrasts with extensive studies on ethnic entrepreneurship in non-Muslim contexts.
+This study advocates for more research to understand how Muslim entrepreneurial communities maintain social integration, distributive justice, and Islamic values.
+It proposes research questions on community organization, economic contributions, welfare mechanisms, and modernization impacts to inform policies and development.
+The study aims to enhance the understanding of Islamic socioeconomic models by examining communities' resilience and adaptability.